FC 26 vs FC 25: Full Comparison of Gameplay Changes

-The Biggest Change of All: Authentic vs. Competitive
+The Biggest Change of All

 The single biggest difference when comparing FC 26 vs FC 25 is the introduction of two distinct and separate gameplay presets.
+The core of FC 26 vs FC 25 lies in the Authentic vs. Competitive presets.

 For years, EA has struggled with a tug-of-war, trying to balance the needs of hyper-competitive Ultimate Team players who demand responsiveness and a high skill gap, with those of Career Mode fans who crave realism and simulation.
 This year, they've finally split the game in two, creating what feels like two different football games in one package.